If you’re planning to build a membership site, it’s important to pick the right membership platform according to your needs.

 You can also create landing pages, launch email marketing campaigns, run webinars, manage your affiliate program and automate your entire marketing workflow.

-Finally, you can create your front-end website as well as your blog on Kajabi which makes it possible for you to run your entire business on the platform.
+Finally, you can create your front-end website and your blog on Kajabi, which makes it possible for you to run your entire business on the platform.

-Having said that, Kajabi is an extremely feature-rich platform that can help you with all aspects of running a membership site business.
+Overall, Kajabi is an extremely feature-rich platform that can help you with all aspects of running a membership site business.
 It will be an ideal option for you if you’re looking for an all-in-one membership platform.

-Thinkific is another popular hosted membership website builder in the market.
-However, unlike Kajabi, they’re focused on offering mainly the core features which include the ability to host and deliver your content and process payments.
+Thinkific is another popular hosted membership website builder.
+However, unlike Kajabi, the focus is mainly on offering the core features, including the ability to host and deliver your content and process online payments.

-So, it doesn’t offer an inbuilt blogging feature or a funnel builder or email marketing tools and you’ll need to use third-party tools for these capabilities.
+So Thinkific doesn’t offer an inbuilt blogging feature, a funnel builder, or email marketing tools, and you’ll need to use third-party tools for these capabilities.

 Having said that, Thinkific is a great option for creating membership sites and online courses.